Esri/arcgis-maps-sdk-flutter-samples/lib/samples/show_wfs_layer_from_url/README.md

 1. Create a `WfsFeatureTable` with a URL.
 2. Create a `FeatureLayer` from the feature table and add it to the map.
-3. Listen for the `ArcGISMapViewController.onNavigatonChanged` event to detect when the user has stopped navigating the map.
+3. Listen for the `ArcGISMapViewController.onNavigatonChanged` event to detect when the navigation is complete.
 4. When the user is finished navigating, use `WfsFeatureTable.populateFromService` to load the table with data for the current visible extent.

 ## Relevant API